Does Homeowners Insurance Cover Sewer Lines?

 The most common cause of sewage backup is clogging that results from flushing objects that should not be flushed.
 Cooking oils are particularly bad because they can clump together in the pipes and clog them.
 Paper towels are also damaging to flush down because of how easily they can aggregate in a pipe.

 Replacing your metal pipe with a plastic pipe (if you can afford it) will help reduce the risk of tree roots creeping into the pipe and damaging it.
-Lastly, getting the plumbing into your home inspected just once will alert you to any major dysfunctions of the system.
+Lastly, getting the plumbing in your home inspected just once will alert you to any major dysfunctions of the system.
 Perhaps the pipe has corroded or the valves are faulty — these are things that can cause costly damage but will be a lot cheaper to fix before they become major issues.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.